tonysohn/jwst-fgstoj-tools/README.md

 This repository serves as a central place for maintaining tools related to the JWST FGS-toJ frame calibration.
 Below are the high-level descriptions on what each tool does and how to use them.

 - **`fgstoj_calibration.py`**
 This code includes tools for solving the matrix equation to obtain the FGSics to J-frame matrix.
-Example usages are shown below:

--- blah blah

     (1) The method provided by NGAS in their matlab tool `FGStoJ_Calibration.m`.
 This tool does NOT solve the full matrix equation.
 Instead, it calculates the angular difference between the (x_FGSidl, y_FGSidl) coordinates predicted using the old FGS-to-J matrix and the observed positions.
 This angular difference is applied to the old matrix to come up with a new matrix.
 For this reason, the tool works with any number of calibration sources.